The Institute of Medicine defines public health as:

 The Meigs County Health Department works to create a healthy environment for Meigs County residents through its many programs and grants, which address issues such as sanitation, nutrition, immunization, chronic diseases and childhood obesity.
 With the ever-changing face of public health, we strive to address the needs of the rural community in which we serve.

-For Information on Public Health Nursing Visit our PHN Page Here!
+For Information on our Public Health Nursing Program: CLICK HERE!

 Learn more at:

-CMH, the program for Children with Medical Handicaps, previously known as ‘BCMH’ is a health care program funded in part by the Ohio Department of Health.
-CMH Public Health Nurses (PHN) link families of children with special health care needs to a network of quality providers and help families obtain payment for the services their child needs.
+CMH, the program for Complex Medical Help previously known as Children with Medical Handicaps, is a health care program funded in part by the Ohio Department of Health.
+CMH Public Health Nurses (PHN) link families of children and adults up to age 26 with special health care needs to a network of quality providers and help families obtain payment for the services their child/adult needs.

 Many families do not think their child’s medical condition qualifies for CMH.
 The Children with Medical Handicaps program includes a lot of common disorders such as: